The goal of readr’s locales is to encapsulate common options that vary between languages and localities. This includes:

 Note that once you have the date in R, changing the time zone just changes its printed representation - it still represents the same instants of time.
 If you’ve loaded non-UTC data, and want to display it as UTC, try this snippet of code:

 Locales also provide default date and time formats.
-The time format isn’t currently used for anything, but the date format is used when guessing column types.
+The date format is used when guessing column types.
 The default date format is

-If you’re an American, you might want you use your illogical date sytem::
+If you’re an American, you might want to use your illogical date system::

 All readr functions yield strings encoded in UTF-8.
 This encoding is the most likely to give good results in the widest variety of settings.
 By default, readr assumes that your input is also in UTF-8.
 This is less likely to be the case, especially when you’re working with older datasets.